department-of-veterans-affairs/va.gov-team/teams/vsp/teams/tools/frontend/support-and-triage.md

 ## Overview

-Supporting VSA teams is requires a cohesive and well coordinated experience.
-The frontend tools team assigns responsibility for this work to a single person on a weekly rotation.
-This document summarizes the responsibilities of this developer and how the rotation works.
+Supporting VSA teams requires a cohesive and well-coordinated experience.
+The frontend tools team assigns responsibility for this work to a VSP front end engineer on a weekly rotation.
+This document summarizes the responsibilities of this role and how the rotation works.

 ## Rotation